Alexandre-BARBIER/git-scripts/README.md

         └── terraform/
 ```

+## Authentication Methods

+### SSH (Default)
+- Uses SSH keys for authentication
+- No token required for git operations
+- Requires SSH key setup with your GitLab instance

+### HTTPS
+- Uses HTTPS for git operations
+- May require token for authentication
+- Specify with `--https` flag

 ## Security Notes

 - Store your GitLab token securely
 - Use environment variables instead of command line arguments for tokens in production
-- Consider using SSH keys for git operations
+- SSH keys are recommended for secure, passwordless authentication
+- Ensure SSH agent is running with your key loaded

 ## Troubleshooting

 ### Common Issues

-1. **Authentication Error**: Verify your token has `read_api` permissions
+1. **Authentication Error**:
+   - Verify your token has `read_api` permissions
+   - For SSH, ensure SSH keys are set up and SSH agent is running
 2. **Network Error**: Check your GitLab URL and network connectivity
 3. **Permission Denied**: Ensure you have access to the group and its repositories
-4. **Git Clone Fails**: Check if you have SSH keys set up for your GitLab instance
+4. **Git Clone Fails**:
+   - For SSH: Check if SSH keys are configured for your GitLab instance
+   - For HTTPS: Verify token permissions
+5. **jq not found**: Install jq with `sudo apt-get install jq` or `brew install jq`
+6. **curl not found**: Install curl with your system package manager

 ### Environment Variables